-Doug Ford Mayoral Campaign: Starting from Scratch
+Doug Ford Mayoral Campaign:

-Making an Impact in six Weeks
+Starting From Scratch & Making an Impact in 6 Weeks

 Our challenge was to bring Doug Ford’s Mayoral Campaign into the world of social media while facing candidates who had a large head start in the campaign process.
 In 6 weeks, we had the “Doug Ford for Mayor” campaign built from scratch with ZERO social presence and very few supporters making social media the foundation of a tightly run campaign that achieved the goal of mass exposure in a relatively short period of time, falling just 6% short of a victory.

 From ZERO to over 10,000+ Followers in 6 weeks

 The impact of social media was immense in this race.
 Starting from scratch with ZERO social presence and very few supporters.
 Thousands of followers behind and an audience yet to be reached, the infrastructure we built needed to be utilized.
 Part of that meant building from Doug Ford’s current method of communication (offline and in community) and bringing those people to his social platforms.

 A Consistent Brand Image

 While the messaging had begun online, utilizing some paid ads to target his constituents and those who would respond positively to the “Doug Ford for Mayor” Campaign on Facebook, we had to bring many of those followers offline to his social platforms.
 This was done through a rigorous mailing campaign with a “call to action” bringing people to Facebook & Twitter.